Scam Alert: Beware of the Philippine Protocol that is being offered at the Cytoluminator Clinic in Cebu, Philippines.

-I have heard from various sources (including former patients and family members of former patients) that the Cytoluminator Clinic located in Cebu Philippines is a scam.
-Patients are being recruited by a woman named Nadine Napolitano and her organization Jesicha’s Hope which appears to generate its income by obtaining new patients for the clinic.
+I have heard from various sources (including former patients and family members of former patients) that the Cytoluminator Clinic located in Cebu, Philippines is a scam.
+Patients are being recruited by a woman named Nadine Napolitano and her organization called Jesicha’s Hope which appears to generate its income by obtaining new patients for the clinic.
 The fee for the therapy is $35,000 of which $5,000 goes directly to Jesicha’s Hope as a finders fee.
-Cytoluminator is not an actual clinic as all treatments take place in a townhouse and the therapy lasts about two weeks.
+Cytoluminator is not an actual clinic as all treatments take place in a townhouse over a two week period.
 Those who have had the treatments are told that they are cured, or their bodies are in the process of healing from the cancer, but that it will take at least 6 months for the treatments to fully take effect.
 They are then sent home only to find that their situation continues to worsen.
 One gentleman who went to the Philippines in early 2016 writes.
 “Of my 18 personal contacts who received treatment in Cebu, Philippines, all 18 still have cancer and 5 of those 18 have passed on since March of 2016.”

-I also received a message from Terry Henderson, who is the wife of alternative cancer author Bill Henderson.
-Bill went to the clinic in in the spring of 2016 for treatment for non-Hodgkin’s lymphoma.
-He was told that he was cancer free when he left the Philippines two weeks later, but this was not true for him either.
-He continued to seek out alternative treatments and passed away on July 4, 2016.
-His wife says this about their experience at the clinic.
-“Not a very good experience.
+I also received a message from Terry Henderson, who is the wife of alternative cancer author, Bill Henderson.
+Bill went to the clinic in in the spring of 2016 to receive treatment for non-Hodgkin’s lymphoma.
+He was also told that he was cancer free before leaving the Philippines two weeks later, but follow up appointments confirmed that was not true for him either.
+He continued to seek out alternative treatments and passed away on July 4, 2016 following an adverse reaction to a blood transfusion.
+His wife said this about Bill’s treatment at the clinic.
+“It was not a very good experience.
 Many people passed, including Bill.
-We didn’t like it!
+We didn’t like it!”